T

 Application process and schedule:

 Applications are accepted in the fall semester of students’ junior year of high school, and selections are announced in December.
 Up to 40 students are selected each year.
-Students who meet the criteria can apply beginning in September by visiting this link.
+Students who meet the criteria can apply beginning in August.
 Please create an account to access our online application system.
-The deadline to apply is typically in mid-October.
+The deadline to apply October 15.

 For High School Counselors & Teachers